-Tampa Bay Federal Credit Union is headquartered in TAMPA and is the 40th largest credit union in the state of Florida.
+Tampa Bay Federal Credit Union is headquartered in Tampa and is the 40th largest credit union in the state of Florida.
 It is also the 870th largest credit union in the nation.
-It was established in 1935 and as of December of 2013, it had grown to 75 employees and 27,308 members.
+It was established in 1935 and as of March of 2014, it had grown to 76 employees and 27,603 members.
 Tampa Bay Federal Credit Union has a A health rating.

 Membership is open to members of the credit union's Prime Time Club.
 There's a onetime fee of $10 for the Prime Time Club.
 You can also be eligible to join the credit union via select employer groups and via your immediate family. - See Details